 You can learn just about anything and you can learn how to get smarter – it’s not hard at all.
-You just need the right attitude and proper understanding of how your smarts and brain work.
+You just need the right attitude and proper understanding of how your smarts and brains work.

 In this article, we’ll give you a no-nonsense approach with practical tips on how to become smarter by working with your brain the right way.